 Bagnowka Jewish Cemetery Burial Registry

-Bagnowka Burial Registry 2024-25 with new records has just been uploaded to the Jewish Online Worldwide Burial Registry JOWBR, thanks to the efforts of BCRF volunteers, Ken-Asher Arbit, Dr. Heidi M. Szpek, and JOWBR’s Head of Acquisitions, Nolan Altman.
+Bagnowka Burial Registry 2025-26 is still in progress following the 2025 restoration season in August.
+Below is this database-in-progress as well as a partial list of the over 500 new tombstones that can be viewed.
+The 2024-25 database was uploaded to the Jewish Online Worldwide Burial Registry JOWBR, thanks to the efforts of BCRF volunteers, Ken-Asher Arbit, Dr. Heidi M. Szpek, and JOWBR’s Head of Acquisitions, Nolan Altman.
 Twice yearly, Bagnowka records will continue to be added to the JOWBR database until restoration on Bagnowka is complete.

-This database preserves the vital data from 4455 tombstones currently extant on Bagnowka Jewish Cemetery in Bialystok, Poland, the last extant Jewish cemetery in Bialystok, present-day Poland.
+Th 2024-25 database preserves the vital data from 4455 tombstones currently extant on Bagnowka Jewish Cemetery in Bialystok, Poland, the last extant Jewish cemetery in Bialystok, present-day Poland.
 It functioned from about December 1890 until 1969.
 Current extant records date from 1890-1952.
 (The official opening of the cemetery was in December 1891, however, a tombstone dated to 1890 was discovered in 2023.)
+The 2025-26 database will have over 5000 entries.

 Bagnowka Photo Registry 2025